 Tip: Pet supplies are included in our printable RV packing list here.

 Remember to check that where you camp at is a dog-friendly place because a lot of private campgrounds have various pet policies.

 At the campgrounds, you will see many people have a small fence or play yard set up for the dogs.
 Some campgrounds allow this and others the dogs will need to stay on the leash.

-We chose a pet-friendly campground in Coeur d’Alene over others because my mom wanted to bring her German Shepard to visit.
-Most of the private campgrounds in the area did not allow German Shepards.
+We chose a pet-friendly campground in Coeur d’Alene over others because my mom wanted to bring her German Shepherd to visit.
+Most of the private campgrounds in the area did not allow German Shepherds.

 11. Don’t Forget the First Aid Kit